Dragonmystic707/exalted-reincarnated/docs/index.md

 **Note: I'm halting development of Exalted Reincarnated.
 I am proud of what it is and what has been developed, but it is an endless amount of work and I wish to regain my free time.**

+Hopefully this will be of use to someone!

 Exalted Reincaranated is a fan-made, top-to-bottom mechanics rewrite of the [**Exalted System**](http://theonyxpath.com/category/worlds/exalted/) by Onyx Path Publishing.